0xPolygonZero/nums/README.md

 # num-factor

-This library contains some utilities for primality testing and factorization.
-It builds on `num`'s `BigUint`s type.
+This library contains some number theoretic functions, such as primality testing and factorization, for `BigUint`s.

 ## Status